georgemarantos/Microsoft/Servers/RolesAndFeatures/ADDS/Troubleshooting/README.md

 ```
 W32tm /query /status
 ```

-Also read the following [Time Synchronization](https://github.com/georgemarantos/Windows/blob/main/Servers/RolesAndFeatures/ADDS/Time-Synchronization.md) for more information about how time discrepancies between domain controllers and clients can lead to authentication failures.
+Also read the following [Time Synchronization](https://github.com/georgemarantos/Windows/blob/main/Servers/RolesAndFeatures/ADDS/Time-Synchronization.md) article for more information about how time discrepancies between domain controllers and clients can lead to authentication failures.

 # Security Group Membership List:
 Replace "GroupName" of the fo PowerShell with the name of the desired group view its members.